 However, you won’t be able to play multiplayer locally.
-Clicking on the Watch Dogs: Legion ‘Game Info‘ section of the menu bar shows that online co-op will be the only multiplayer mode supported from launch day.
+If you click on the Watch Dogs: Legion ‘Game Info‘ section of the website’s menu bar, you will see that online co-op will be the only supported multiplayer mode.
 That means that you and up to three friends can’t pile round to someone’s house and play it in couch co-op mode.
-As such, you’ll need a stable internet connection to game with your friends.